Murder of Amanda Milan: Murder

-At 4 a.m. on June 20, Milan was walking to catch a cab after leaving a group of friends at the bus terminal when, according to witnesses, a man, later identified as Dwayne McCuller, walked up to her and began to harass and threaten her.
-Milan stood up to him and asked him if he wanted to fight.
-According to police reports, he threatened to shoot and punch her.
-Witnesses said she declined.
-As she walked away, another young man, Eugene Celestine, told McCuller that he had a knife.
-McCuller grabbed it, and stabbed her in the neck.
+At 4 a.m. on June 20, 2000, Milan was leaving a group of friends to catch a cab at the bus terminal.
+During this time, she encountered 20-year-old Dwayne McCuller, who began harassing her.
+According to witnesses, Milan confronted McCuller for the lewd comments, allegedly stating, "I'm a man too, you want to fight?"—a challenge witnesses report McCuller declined, leading Milan to walk away.
+However, police reports allege he threatened to shoot and punch Milan before they both disengaged from one another.

-A man named David Anderson allegedly helped McCuller escape from the scene.

-A passerby attempted to stop the bleeding and an ambulance arrived to take Milan to the hospital; however, despite their attempts, she died in less than an hour at St. Vincent's Hospital.
+As she walked away, another man, later identified as 26-year-old Eugene Celestine, told McCuller that he had a knife.
+McCuller took the knife and fatally stabbed Milan once in the neck.
+After falling to the ground, a passerby used her shirt in an attempt to stop Amanda's bleeding.
+At 4:20 a.m., police arrived and rushed Milan to the hospital.
+She was pronounced dead at 4:50 a.m.

+A third man, later identified as David Anderson, allegedly aided McCuller by letting him hide in his Brooklyn apartment.

 Reaction

 The murder took place days before the annual LGBT pride parade.
 Transgender activist Sylvia Rivera worked towards seeing that Milan's death was investigated and organized Milan's political funeral along with other demonstrations claiming a disconnection of transgender rights from the larger LGBT communities.
 According to queer activist and author Mattilda Bernstein Sycamore "Milan came to symbolize the unfinished business of an LGBT movement that had all too often, 'left transgender people in the back of the bus.'"
 Because of Milan's murder Rivera reformed a transgender activist group, Street Trans Activist Revolutionaries (STAR).
 Rivera cited the crime amongst the reasons to add a broad definition of gender to the New York City Human Rights Law.

+At a memorial service in Metropolitan Community Church, notable activists including Octavia St. Laurent spoke.

 Long-time trans activist Melissa Schlarz explained that since the mid-1970s, she had read about trans women being murdered in Times Square, but "what makes the Milan case significant is that until Amanda Milan no one responded."
 Schlarz said that usually the newspapers were "dropping hints of transpanic" ambiguously.
 Schlarz concluded that "Milan has become not a martyr, but a rallying cry.
 The activism around her death showed the world transgender people belong in the queer community – the message from activists is that there is no difference between Matthew Shephard and Amanda Milan.
 The response to her death tells the non-queer community: enough, today the violence stops."

 According to Benjamin Heim Shepard in Amanda Milan and The Rebirth of Street Trans Activist Revolutionaries the case and the resulting media attention helped "galvanize the transgender community and instigated change".